Whale and Orca Watching from Tarifa - Season and Whale Guide

 • There were lots of fin whale sightings this June, and, as always, pilot whales and dolphins.
 Orcas may appear soon, too.

 • Even this July, there are still sperm whale sightings, and the first orcas have been spotted close to the boat in the first week of July.
 The orcas are present in the Strait of Gibraltar.
 Unfortunately, an injured sperm whale was spotted at the end of this month.
 The whale was so severely injured that it unfortunately bled to death.
-That is what firmm criticizes: too many ships and too much speed.
+That is what firmm criticizes: too many vessels and too much speed.

 Sightings in 2023